Read this MX Select MX55 Adjustable Dumbbells review to find out if this is the best adjustable dumbbell set for you.

 Tips for Adjusting & Using the MX55 Dumbbells

 It’s a good idea to follow these tips to prevent any issues with adjusting the dumbbells:

 This first tip I’ll tell you about is something you should only have to do once, after first getting the dumbbells and setting up the weight stand:

 - After selecting the desired amount of weight and pressing both dials all the way down to lock the adjustment mechanism, lift the dumbbell partially out of the adjustment tray.
 The handle should come out smoothly with only the selected plates on it.
 If unselected plates stick on the dumbbell, this means the tray is too tight.
 The fix is simple:

 - Use the included Allen key to loosen the four bolts on one end of the tray, located on its underside.
 Because these bolts are in slotted holes, this end of the now-loosened end of the tray will be free to slide forward or back, increasing or decreasing the length of the tray opening.
-Now, take a fully loaded (55 lb) dumbbell and put in and out of the tray multiple times -- This allows the tray to adjust itself to the optimal length.
+Now, take a fully loaded (55 lb) dumbbell and put it in and out of the tray multiple times — This allows the tray to adjust itself to the optimal length.
 To test if it indeed finds the ideal length, adjust the dumbbell to 35 lbs and remove it.
 It should come out smoothly with no unselected plates hanging on.
-If it doesn't, keep playing with the tray length.
-Once adjustment and removal is seamless, re-tighten the bolts.
+If it doesn’t, keep playing with the tray length.
+Once adjustment and removal are seamless, re-tighten the bolts.

-These other tips are things you should do on an ongoing basis to avoid any hiccups with adjusting, and to maximize the lifespan of the dumbbells:
+These other tips are things you should do on an ongoing basis to avoid any hiccups with adjusting and to maximize the lifespan of the dumbbells: